SorooshDaryabari/SorooshDaryabari/README.md

 Maybe you want to know something about me, Who am I?🧐<br>
 I am a Python🐍 developer😃 and I am very interested in this language.<br>
 Because it is a very powerful and useful language😎<br>
-I also use the Django framework, a powerful Python framework that makes web development with this language very easy.<br>
+I use the Django framework, a powerful Python framework that makes web development with this language very easy.<br>
 I also use graphql and Django Rest Framework to write APIs.
 It is really enjoyable😍<br>
-I also have knowledge in html, css and javascript, but not as much as my favorite language, Python.<br>
+I have knowledge in html, css and javascript, but not as much as my favorite language, Python.<br>
 My favorite operating system is Linux and I have been using it for about a year.
 <br>I am 19 years old and a student at Payam Noor University.👨‍🎓
 <br>